MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/EmrAppointment.md

 ---
-title: EmrAppointment – Common Data Model | Microsoft Docs
+title: EmrAppointment
-description: This describes the EmrAppointment entitity.
-author: nenad1002
-ms.service: common-data-model
-ms.reviewer: anneta
-ms.topic: article
+description: A booking of a healthcare event among patient(s), practitioner(s), related person(s) and/or device(s) for a specific date/time.
+This may result in one or more Encounter(s). ms.service: common-data-model ms.reviewer: anneta ms.topic: article
-ms.date: 2/22/2019
+ms.date: 3/5/2019
-ms.author: nebanfic
+ms.author: tpalmer
 ---

 # Appointment (EMR)